chengkangck/BI-Business-Big-Data/README.md

 ### 1.1 Data source

+- The user opens the browser and visits the e-commerce page
+- After the user presses enter, the browser sends a request to the web server of the e-commerce website
+- The web server fetches data from the database and returns
+- Display data on the front-end page

+The data is stored in the database, and this project provides organized sql files from E-commerce website.

 ### 1.2 Project tasks

 #### (1) **DataGrip connect to MySQL**, Create itcast_shop database and import data, Create itcast_shop_bi data warehouse